 Ryuzu Falls, or Dragon Head Falls, earns its name from its shape, which resembles the head of a dragon.
 Located upstream from the Yugawa River that winds its way into Lake Chuzenji, Ryuzu Falls can’t be missed, especially if you visit Nikko from the Tokyo suburbs in the autumn season.
 This stunning waterfall is spectacular by itself, however, the autumn leaves takes the scenery to new heights.
 As a result, Ryuzu falls is one of the most famous autumn leaves destinations in Nikko, near the Tokyo suburbs.

 Activities around Lake Chuzenji in the Autumn Season

 Fishing is quite popular around Lake Chuzenji, and many restaurants in the area serve trout caught from the peaceful waters.
 Of course, you can also enjoy quiet boat rides and hiking trails around the river.
 Any outdoor enthusiast visiting Japan will truly be dazzled by the beauty of Lake Chuzenji and the surrounding area.

-Fishing are quite popular in the lake, and many restaurants in the area serve trouts caught from the lake.
-During the autumn color season, traffic can be very busy around this area.
+During the autumn season, traffic can be very busy around this area.
 Thus visiting during weekdays is recommended.
-Lake Chuzenji Boat Cruise cruises depart from the pier in Chuzenjiko Onsen.
-You can take a 10min. shuttle across the lake to Chuzenji Temple (150 yen) or a 60min. round course (1,500 yen).
+Lake Chuzenji Boat Cruise tours depart from the pier in Chuzenjiko Onsen.
+You can take a 10min. shuttle across the lake to Chuzenji Temple.

 Address: 2478-21 Chugushi, Nikko-shi, Tochigi